 Mark has also worked with many Adelaide based musical theatre companies.
 He was an Oscart and Curtain Call winner and Critic’s Circle nominee for his portrayal of Jean Valjean in The G&S Society’s Les Misérables.
 For The G&S Society Mark has also played the Baker in Into the Woods and the Pirate King in The Pirates of Penzance.
 He premiered Horton the Elephant in the award winning Seussical the Musical and portrayed Utterson in Jekyll and Hyde for The Hills Musical Company.
 Other roles include Jesus in Jesus Christ Superstar for Northern Light Theatre Company, Archibald Craven in The Secret Garden for both The Therry Dramatic Society and The G&S Society, Enoch Snow in Carousel for Swell Productions/MS Society and was part of the original cast of It’s A Dad thing for SINGular productions.
 Mark has also played “man” in several productions, including Songs for a New World and I Love you, You’re Perfect, Now Change!

 Aled has been performing in community theatre productions since 2013, predominantly musical productions but with ever increasing dips into less musical waters.
-He has been working himself overtime this performance season as he was just recently in the cast of Vintage Hitchcock with Tea Tree Players and is currently playing the Minstrel in Once Upon a Mattress with Marie Clark.
+He has been worked himself overtime this performance season, currently in A Man For All Seasons with IpSkip Productions which will be on stage mid January 2020, and he was just recently in the cast of Vintage Hitchcock with Tea Tree Players and was the Minstrel in Once Upon a Mattress with Marie Clark.
 Some of his production highlights include playing Inspector Kemp in Marie Clark's 2014 production of Young Frankenstein, Joe Vegas in Marie Clark's 2015 production of Fame, Sir Bors/Dancing Nun/Ensemble in Marie Clark's 2018 production of Spamalot, and William Featherstone in Galleon Theatre's 2018 production of How the Other Half Loves.

 Alicia is 13 years old and made her stage debut with the G&S Society playing the role of Marta in The Sound of Music in 2014.
 It was here that Alicia discovered her love for Musical Theatre and she has been actively involved since.
 Alicia made her professional debut in 2016 playing the role of Brigitta von Trapp in the Adelaide season of The Sound of Music with the Gordon Frost Organisation.
 Alicia has performed in several musicals with Pelican Productions, Adelaide Youth Theatre, Shane Davidson Presents, TB Arts and Emma Knights Productions.
 Alicia has also performed with the Adelaide Rep Theatre, Promise Adelaide, Spark of Inspiration and Peter Combe.